-Open NetSim, Select Examples -> Satellite-Communication -> Bandwidth-variation-through-MCS-configuration as shown Figure 4-1.
+Open NetSim, Select Examples -> Satellite Communication -> Bandwidth variation through MCS configuration then click on the tile in the middle panel to load the example as shown in Figure 4-1.

-Figure 4-1: Featured Example list
+Figure 4-1: List of scenarios for the example of Bandwidth variation through MCS configuration.
 The following network diagram illustrates, what the NetSim UI displays when you open the example configuration file as shown Figure 4-2.

-Figure 4-2: Network topology
+Figure 4-2: Network set up for studying the Bandwidth variation through MCS configuration